grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 1. In Drilldown Traces, find a trace from the cartservice.

-2. CLick on **Logs for this span** blue pill button.
+2. Click on **Logs for this span** blue pill button.

 3. A Logs query opens in a split view, with the specific log lines from the given trace.

 **Why it's important:** Correlating signals is crucial to helping you make sense of what an application is doing.
-When you're troubleshooting applications fully instrumented with OpenTelemetry, you can navigate from performance metrics, to specific requests and traces for that service, and then down to individual events logged by your application.
-This correlation can only take place because these signals carry the same attributes.
+When you troubleshoot applications that are fully instrumented with OpenTelemetry, you can navigate from performance metrics, to specific requests and traces for that service, and then down to individual events logged by your application during a request.
+This correlation happens because these signals (metrics, logs, traces) carry the same attributes.

-**Example use case:** Finding log messages for failing spans.
-Why did a specific request fail, or why was it slow?
+**Real-world example:** Finding log messages for failing spans.
+With OTel, you can answer: why did a specific request fail, or why was it slow?
 What happened?

 ## Step 4: Performance analysis & troubleshooting